deadlyvipers/dojo_rules/introduction.md

 This is Faisal Naeem
-my favorite codeschool path is Database trying codeschool mastering github.
+my favorite codeschool path is Ruby trying codeschool mastering github.